BrianTib/discord-rs/README.md

 # Discord-RS

 **discord-rs** aims to be a blazingly fast  Rust library for interacting with the Discord API.
-It provides a simple and efficient way to build Discord bots, webhooks, create rich embeds, send messages, manage channels, and more.
+It provides a simple and efficient way to build Discord bots, webhooks, create rich embeds, send messages, create slash commands, manage channels, and more.

 ## Status

 **discord-rs** is in it's very early infancy and is not yet usable.
 However, I will be working eagerly to get us to a functional point.
 Stay tuned!

-Keep up to date with development on our [Discord Server](https://discord.gg/RT4q6Y7Xkh)
+You can keep up to date with development on our [Discord Server](https://discord.gg/RT4q6Y7Xkh)

 ## Getting Started